Key Indicators for Asia and the Pacific 2014

 Part II – Millennium Development Goals

 Part II contains the MDG indicators and short commentaries on progress toward achieving the specified targets.
-Two years before the MDG deadline in 2015, the region continues to make progress toward achieving the MDGs, although unevenly across the goals and economies.
-While most of the region has achieved significant progress in reducing poverty, improving access to universal primary education, and promoting gender equality and women’s empowerment, the progress in reducing child mortality and malnourishment and improving maternal health will probably not suffice to meet the 2015 targets.
+The region continues to make uneven progress toward achieving the mdgs by the 2015 deadline.
+While most of the region has made significant gains in reducing poverty, improving access to universal primary education, and promoting gender equality and women’s empowerment, the 2015 targets for reducing child and maternal mortality appear beyond reach.

 |Introduction to the Millennium Development Goals|